paris-saclay-cds/ramp-board/README.md

 For example you do in the postgres terminal: `createdb databoard`

+with conda:

+conda install postgresql
+conda install -c anaconda psycopg2=2.6.2

+make a dir postgres_dbs containing all the dbs (test and prod eventually) and cd there then go up and execute initdb postgres_dbs start the server by pg_ctl -D postgres_dbs -l postgres_dbs/logfile start Create user by createuser --pwprompt mrramp mrramp should be the user specified in DATABOARD_DB_USER it will prompt you for password pwd should be the same spacified in DATABOARD_DB_PASSWORD Create db by createdb --owner=mrramp databoard_test

 2. Set up environment variables:

     - `DATABOARD_DB_URL`: `SQLALCHEMY_DATABASE_URI` for the dev database, which should be something like `postgresql://<db_user>:<db_password>@localhost/<db_name>`